MuyeX/Chemingon-master/README.md

 # Chemingon
 Chemingon provides a handy framework for parallel lab automations.
-Unlike conventional lab automation systems, where the operations are conducted sequentially, with the help of Chemingon, multiple reactions can be done on the same apparatus in a parallel manner efficiently.
+Unlike conventional lab automation systems, where the operations are conducted sequentially, with the help of Chemingon, multiple reactions can be done on the same apparatus efficiently in a parallel manner.
 Features:
 - Automated task scheduling
 - User extensibility